RockRobotic/rock-doc/docs/quickstart/checklist.md

 ## Landing

-1. Once your mission is complete and you are flying back home, fly two figure 8 patterns before landing.
+1. At the end of your mission, fly directly forward back to the landing zone at a speed greater than **5 m/s**.
+Once you get overhead, do not exceed 2 m/s in horizontal speed while you turn the drone and bring it in for a landing.

-1. Once landed, don't move the system for 15 seconds.
+1. Once landed, don't move the system for 30 seconds.

 1. Log in to the LiDAR and stop collecting data.